graham-walker/youtube-dl-react-viewer/README.md

 REACT_APP_BRAND                     Name shown in the navbar
                                     (string, default: youtube-dl Viewer)

-REACT_APP_CHECK_FOR_UPDATES         Automatically check the GitHub repo for
+REACT_APP_CHECK_FOR_UPDATES         Automatically check for new releases on the
-                                    new releases on the admin page
+                                    admin page
                                     (true|false, default: true)

-REACT_APP_SHOW_VERSION_TAG          Display the current release version number
+REACT_APP_SHOW_VERSION_TAG          Show the current release version number
                                     in the navbar
                                     (true|false, default: true)